elcicd/el-CICD-docs/foundations.md

 The Build is an overloaded term, and in CI is colloquially referred to as “_The Build_".
 It is actually comprised of five steps, compiling, testing, scanning, assembly, and eventually a successful deployment.
 If any of these steps fail, the Project should be considered to be in a bad state, and all efforts should be directed at fixing it immediately.
 If a team is following modern software development best practices, it is reasonable for a team to expect that the source is never, or at least extremely rarely, in a bad state; i.e. for every source code delivery

-* All code compiles successfully
+- All code compiles successfully
-* All tests run and pass
+- All tests run and pass
-* Security scans and linting find no problems
+- Security scans and linting find no problems
-* Artifacts produced during compilation are successfully assembled into a deployable package
+- Artifacts produced during compilation are successfully assembled into a deployable package
-* The software successfully deploys
+- The software successfully deploys

-##### Compile
+##### Build

 If a Project has a Code Base that needs to be compiled then the CICD system should execute this step.
 Not all Code Bases will require this step; e.g. Python or PHP.
-As a counter-example, Java is packaged into *.jar or *.war files after compilation.
+As a counter-example, Java is packaged into \*.jar or \*.war files after compilation.
 If the code fails to compile, The Build is considered to have failed.

 ##### Test